amksperling/RailGunDuckies/README.md

 - We used C++11 random distributions and random engines in order to generate the random positions for the balloons and the random colors for the duck.
 This is better than just using a c-style rand().

-- We place many balloons at once (more than the minimun one at a time).
+- We place many balloons at once (more than the minimum of one at a time).

-- Balloons use the alpha channel to become semi transparent
+- Balloons use the alpha channel and blending to become semi transparent

 - The railgun has user adjustible power settings.
 The higher the power, the farther the duck flies.